rnambs/helloworld/index.md

 ## Projects

-**Penn Garage:** Worked with Professor Fouh and 4 friends as an extension of CIS 3500 - Software Engineering at Penn.
+**Penn Garage:** Worked with Professor Fouh and 4 friends as an extension of CIS 3500 - Software Engineering.
 Penn Garage is a (integrated with Penn systems) marketplace that allows students to easily trade/sell items.
 One of the biggest problems at Penn is the hassle during move-out/move-in, and this allows students to save money and time in a safe and eco-friendly manner.

 **Superscalar Pipelined Processor:** Built a 5-stage superscalar processor for CIS 5710 - a graduate-level course on computer architecture.
 Includes a fully pipelined, complete bypassing structure and can complete a single cycle in ~60ns.
 Inspired by the MIPS processor architecture.

 **Where2Move:** Created a React-powered app on an AWS SQL server using Express with 3 friends to help users determine the next best place to move.
 Inputting weather, rent, cost of living, transportation, and 4 other factors outputs the top locations on an interactive map that best suits your preferences.
 This was a fun project for CIS 5500 - for which I'm a teaching assistant right now - and showed me the importance of query optimization using caching and indexing to boost the efficiency of deployed applications.

 **Fun Projects** I've had the chance to work on many fun projects through my courses: here are a few of them.
 Built a fully functional compiler in C for the J programming language for the final project of CIS 2400 - Computer Systems.
 Translated J code to LC4 - Penn's internal ISA, and was able to connect to an internal simulator to play games such as Wordle.
 Also built Minesweeper for a class - one of my first OOP products!

+## Interests

 ****